opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param dst: Output image type.
 The size and type is the same as ``src``.

     :param ddepth: Output image depth.
-If -1, the output image will have the same depth as the input one.
+If -1, the output image has the same depth as the input one.
 The only values allowed here are ``CV_8U`` and -1.

     :param ksize: Kernel size.